Skip to content

 14.2 Network Segmentation and DMZ

 The previous chapter covered the threats OT networks face.
-The most effective defense against those threats is network segmentation: dividing the network into isolated zones so that a compromise in one zone does not spread to others.
+The most effective defense against those threats is network segmentation: dividing the network into isolated zones so that a compromise in 1 zone does not spread to others.

 ComponentPurpose in DMZ